odinuv/web/course/technical-support.md

 you send your application's source code to a colleague (by email, file sharing service or preferably through [VCS](https://en.wikipedia.org/wiki/Version_control) system like [Git](https://git-scm.com/)) you do not need to send large amounts of libraries (which are usually larger than your code itself).
 You just send a recipe which dependencies should be downloaded using Composer (stored in `composer.json` file).
+You can read more about [using Composer](/walkthrough-slim/slim-intro/#composer) in the walkthrough.

 For example: to download [Latte](https://packagist.org/packages/latte/latte) library execute `composer require latte/latte` in the root of your project.
 This action will create or modify a `composer.json` file which you can send along with your